NxNiki/nwbPipeline/README.md

 This is the code to read raw neuralynx files. https://www.urut.ch/new/serendipity/index.php?/pages/nlxtomatlab.html

+Note: this part needs a Matlab version earlier than 2023b on Apple silicon.

 ## spikeSort

 The code for spike sorting, modified from PDM (by Emily) and Multi-Exp Analysis (by Chris Dao)